os-js/manual.os-js.org/src/v3/tutorial/gui/README.md

 *This does not mean that you are restricted to usage of Hyperapp.
 You can use [React](../../guide/framework/README.md#react), [Vue](../../guide/framework/README.md#vue) or anything you like.*

-Hyperapp is based on a Virtual DOM implementation making it similar to other reactive frameworks except that state is centralized (stateless components) and uses a more functional approach.
+Hyperapp is based a tiny framework for building hypertext applications.
+It's component based and uses a Virtual DOM, making it similar to other reactive frameworks in usage and operation.
 Look up the official documentation (linked above) for a deeper dive of the inner workings.

 If you're familiar with frameworks similar to React, you can use the [JSX syntax](#jsx) for a more familiar experience.